 - Eggs: eggs are used as a bind and also to make this blueberry muffins recipe nice and fluffy.

-- Honey: honey is an all-natural sweetener that
+- Honey: honey is an all-natural sweetener that pairs really well with blueberries.

 - Greek yogurt: Greek yogurt is our secret healthy ingredient that really fluffs up these blueberry muffins!